 The Lions are sponsored by a number of organisations and these companies change for each tour.

-The principle partner for the 2013 tour to Australia has been announced as HSBC.
-HSBC will feature as the main sponsor and will have their logo on the front of the 2013 British Lions tour shirts as they did in 2009.
+The principle partner for the 2017 tour to New Zealand has been announced as Standard Life Investments.
+Standard Life will feature as the main sponsor and will have their logo on the front of the 2017 British Lions tour shirts.

-South African wine brand First Cape have again been confirmed as the official wine sponsor of the 2013 British & Irish Lions having also done so for the 2009 tour to South Africa.
+New Zealand brand Mud House Wines have been confirmed as the official wine sponsor of the 2017 British & Irish Lions Tour.

 The 2009 tour to South Africa was sponsored by Castle Lager and the series was be called the Castle South Africa 2009 Lions Series.